From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Proof of Theorem and Theorem

 where the last line follows from (1) choosing $\delta$ properly based on $k$, and (2) when $k$ is large enough.
 See Appendix \ref{pf:le:T4} for more details.

-Finally, using the previous inequality in Eq. (\ref{eq:T4-illustration4}), we have the following lemma, which shows that $T_4=\tilde{\mathcal{O}}(1)$.
+Finally, using the previous inequality in Equation (\ref{eq:T4-illustration4}), we have the following lemma, which shows that $T_4=\tilde{\mathcal{O}}(1)$.
 A more detailed proof of Lemma \ref{le:T4} (following the road map described above) is presented in Appendix \ref{pf:le:T4}.

 \begin{lemma} The following inequality holds for all $k\geq K$:

 \end{lemma}